Battle of Congella: Background

-According to South African history, in the mid-1820s Shaka, king of the Zulu people swept through the countryside now known as KwaZulu-Natal, killing almost the entire native population of bushmen.
-Through his conquests, Shaka founded the first unified Zulu Kingdom.
-A few years later, the English colonists living in the coastal settlement of Port Natal (Durban) requested to be officially recognised by the Cape Government as a dependency of Britain.
-This was rejected, and as a result the colonists began to trade and settle with the Zulus.
+In the early 1820s, a small group of British traders and hunters established a settlement at Port Natal, in present-day Durban, on the southeastern coast of South Africa.
+These settlers, often referred to as the "Port Natal traders," sought to engage in commerce with the powerful Zulu Kingdom under Shaka Zulu.
+Despite their remote location, they requested formal recognition and protection from the British Cape Colony, but the Cape Government initially declined to annex the area.
+As a result, the settlers operated independently, developing cooperative—though sometimes tense—relations with the Zulu leadership and laying the foundation for future British colonial expansion in the region.

 However, the Afrikaner Boers, who had recently left the Cape Colony in the mass exodus called the Great Trek, had ventured over the Drakensberg mountains, settled in the area they named the Natalia Republic and resumed their farming lifestyles.
 The Zulu people naturally had misgivings about the intentions of the newcomers and war followed soon afterward.
 Eventually the Cape Government heard news of the Boer republic and the subsequent attacks on white people in Port Natal, and how these attacks were approaching the Cape Colony.
 The Governor of the Cape, Benjamin d'Urban (the settlement of Port Natal was later named Durban in his honour), sent a regiment to take possession of Natal from the Boers and to settle the Zulu attacks.
 It was, however, D'Urban's successor, George Thomas Napier, who dispatched Captain Thomas Charlton Smith (who had served at the Battle of Waterloo).